 Category Archives: Local News

-Gasoline prices around Arizona are higher at the pump this week.
-Officials with AAA Arizona said Thursday that the average statewide price for unleaded regular gasoline is $3.19 a gallon.
-That is an increase of more than $0.04 from last week.
-This week's national average is at #3.32 per gallon, up by nearly $0.06 from last week.
-AAA analysts say the rise is due to elevated crude prices and regional refinery issues.
-Tucson has Arizona's lowest average gasoline price at $3.10 a gallon and Flagstaff has the highest at $3.36.
-Montana has the lowest average gas prices in the continental U.S. at $3.00 a gallon with Connecticut having the highest at $3.71 a gallonRead More »
+Gasoline prices around Arizona are slightly higher again at the pump this week.
+Officials with AAA Arizona said Thursday that the average statewide price for unleaded regular gasoline is $3.23 a gallon.
+That is an increase of more than $0.02 from last week.
+This week's national average is at $3.30 per gallon, down by half a penny from last week.
+Tucson has Arizona's lowest average gasoline price at $3.17 a gallon and Flagstaff has the highest at $3.35.